 Difference Between First-Mile And Last-Mile Delivery

-Usually, a merchant contacts a courier or shipping service at the beginning of their supply chain process.
-This is called first-mile delivery.
-There are a variety of ways in which this can be applied depending on the industry type, size, and scale.
-An adequate focus on first mile decisions and processes will increase the likelihood of a successful outcome and boost customer satisfaction.
+Moving of the goods from the manufacturer to the supplier or retail store is the beginning of the supply chain process.
+This beginning of the movement of the merchandise is called first-mile delivery.
+There are a variety of ways in which first mile delivery process starts, all depending on the industry type, size, and scale.
+Proper focus on first mile operations greatly increases the likelihood of a successful outcome and boost customer satisfaction.

-The term “first mile” refers to the transportation of goods from a merchant’s premises or warehouse to the next hub, where they are sent on farther.
+The term “first mile” refers to the transportation of goods & merchandise from the manufacturing facility or warehouse to the next hub, which can be a retail distributor, ecommerce business or an FMCG distributor.
 First-mile has a variety of meanings for various businesses.
 For companies that sell products, first-mile means transporting items from distribution centers to storefronts.
 Finished goods are transported from a factory or plant to a distribution center.

-In recent years, eCommerce has experienced enormous growth and there is intense competition.
-Nowadays, businesses need to do everything they can to guarantee the satisfaction of their customers.
+In recent years, eCommerce has experienced enormous growth and there is intense competition between the online sellers.
+Businesses, now, need to do everything they can to guarantee the satisfaction of their customers.
 As a retailer, you’re responsible for ensuring that this first phase of delivery goes smoothly and without much hassle.
+A simple disturbance of timeline can affect in long term.

 If you do not handle your items with care, they may arrive to the customer in poor shape.
 After signing a straightforward agreement, the courier may assist you deliver the package straight to the client.

-First-Mile Delivery Operations: Top 4 Challenges and The Role of Tracking
+Top 4 Challenges in First Mile Deliveries and The Role of Tracking

 1. Inefficient Labelling Techniques